First Appearance of Wyoming Territory

 The present example was owned by J.C.
 McArthur of 81 Beaver Street, New York.

-This edition includes one unique territorial depiction not present in any other map we have seen, the retention of a small piece of Dakota Territory, which would become part of Montana.
+This edition includes a unique territorial depiction not present in any other map we have seen, the retention of a small piece of Dakota Territory (between Wyoming and Idaho), which would become part of Montana.